B.A., University of Texas, Austin

 Bensimon, Estela M., & Anna Neumann.
 Redesigning Collegiate Leadership: Teams and Teamwork in Higher Education.
 Baltimore: The Johns Hopkins University Press, 1993.

 Neumann, Anna, & Aaron M. Pallas.
 “Critical Policy Analysis, the Craft of Qualitative Research, and Analysis of Data on the Texas Top 10% Law.”
 In Critical Approaches to the Study of Higher Education, edited by Ana Martinez Aleman, Brian Pusser, & Estela M. Bensimon.
-Baltimore: Johns Hopkins University Press, in press.
+Baltimore: Johns Hopkins University Press, 2015, pp. 153-173.